 Ahmed, Khanani & Koshy (2016): ”Comparative Analysis of Visual Triggers in Waste Management”

 Alec: The results are honestly a little confusing the way they’re presented.
-Despite saying waste audits were conducted, the only impact measurements listed are the time it took people to sort and diversion rate for each of the weekly sign conditions.
-Based on diversion rate, images-only trounced words-only, and the combo words and images condition was comparable to images-only in one building and significantly higher in the other.
+They mention conducting waste audits and measuring the accuracy with which people sorted items, but then only present results based on the diversion rate.
+These showed the generic images-only trouncing the generic words-only, and a third condition with a combination of detailed words and images was comparable to images-only in one building and significantly higher in the other.
 Comparing the average time to sort, words-only was the quickest followed by images-only, and images + words taking the most time.

 Alec: Correct, its packaged as more of an observational report than a formal academic study.